iods/iods/README.md

 ## About Me

-I have a passion for bringing clarity to the web and the software teams behind it.
-It all starts with a healthy obsession for the technologies and processes from a project's inception to it's delivery.
-I've played every role imaginable in the software industry; injecting life into brands, people, and products online.
-My goal is to move the web forward with each line considered, each pixel defined.
+I have a passion for bringing clarity to the internet and the software teams behind it.

+It starts with a healthy obsession for the technologies and processes from a project's inception to it's delivery.
+I've played every role imaginable in the software industry; injecting life into products, people, and brands online.

+My goal is to move the web forward with each line considered, each pixel and character defined.
 My vision is in the code.

 ## Technologies